Daksh180905/delta-demo/README.md

 # delta-demo
-This is my demo for Git and Github class
+This is my demo for Git and Github class.